Skip to content

 Main Results

-PD is the easiest to synthesise from other modalities; T2 from T1 is the hardest (reflecting clinical differences).
-Many-to-one settings consistently outperform one-to-one.
+PD is easiest to synthesize from other modalities, while T2 is hardest to synthesize from T1 (reflecting clinical differences).
+Many-to-one settings outperform one-to-one settings.

 Method IXI PSNR IXI SSIM(%) BraTS PSNR BraTS SSIM(%)